Great Replacement conspiracy theory in the United States

-In the United States, the far-right Great Replacement conspiracy theory holds that political elites are purposefully seeking to increase the number of racial minorities to displace the white American population.
-Supporters have used the conspiracy theory as a populist (and often racist) canard to advocate anti-immigration policies, and to discredit politicians who they perceive as left-wing.
-The theory has generated strong support in many sectors of the Republican Party of the United States and has become a major issue of political debate.
-It also has stimulated violent reactionary responses, including mass murders.
-The name is derived from the "Great Replacement" theory, invented in 2011 by French author Renaud Camus and promoted in Europe, and also has similarities to the white genocide conspiracy theory, popularized by American neo-Nazi David Lane in his 1995 White Genocide Manifesto.
+In the United States, the Great Replacement conspiracy theory typically holds the view that "political elites" are purposefully seeking to increase the number of racial and religious minorities in an attempt to displace the Christian white American population.
+Believers in the conspiracy theory have used it as a racist trope in an attempt to advocate anti-immigration policies and dogwhistle to xenophobic ideology.
+The theory has received strong support in many sectors of the Republican Party.
+According to David Smith, "Two in three Republicans agree with the 'great replacement' theory."
+As a result, it has become a major issue of political debate.
+It has also stimulated violent reactionary responses, including mass murders.
+Research published in 2024 found that people who endorse the Great Replacement conspiracy theory tend to have anti-social personality traits, authoritarian views, and negative attitudes toward immigrants, minorities, and women.
+The name is derived from the "Great Replacement" theory, invented in 2011 by the French author Renaud Camus.
+The idea also has some similarities to the white genocide conspiracy theory, popularized by the American terrorist David Lane in his 1995 White Genocide Manifesto.
+It is also promoted by the far-right in Europe.

-Similar views have their origins in American nativism around 1900.
-According to Erika Lee, in 1894 the old stock Yankee upper-class founders of the Immigration Restriction League were "convinced that Anglo-Saxon traditions, peoples, and culture were being drowned in a flood of racially inferior foreigners from Southern and Eastern Europe."
-The modern movement in favor of this conspiracy theory expanded with Gamergate in 2014, and has received significant attention following the 2017 Unite the Right rally.
+Similar views originated in American nativism around 1900.
+According to Erika Lee, in 1894 the old stock Yankee upper-class founders of the Immigration Restriction League were "convinced that Anglo-Saxon traditions, peoples, and culture were being drowned in a flood of racially inferior foreigners from Southern and Eastern Europe".